 In the same context as indicated above, we suggest the following amendments in relation to paragraphs 4 and 5.

-4. In cases involving disappeared persons who are members of indigenous peoples or other ethnic or cultural groups, there is a need to consider and respect specific cultural patterns when dealing with the disappearance or death of a member of the community, which may require the use of different search rules An effective search should involve the provision of translators of the languages of the affected groups and bicultural interpreters of their cultural patterns, whose knowledge may be a prerequisite for an effective search.
+“4.
+In cases involving disappeared persons who are members of indigenous peoples or other ethnic or cultural groups, there is a need to consider and respect specific cultural patterns when dealing with the disappearance or death of a member of the community, which may require the use of different search rules or careful selection of the members of the entities responsible for the search to ensure trust by the families of the disappeared.
+An effective search should involve the provision of translators of the languages of the affected groups and bicultural interpreters of their cultural patterns, whose knowledge may be a prerequisite for an effective search.

-5. Differential approaches should be adopted with regard to both strategies and the care afforded to persons who participate in the search, such as family members and other persons close to the disappeared person, ”
+5. Differential approaches should be adopted with regard to both strategies and the care afforded to persons who participate in the search, such as family members and other persons close to the disappeared person, as well as those giving testimony, where appropriate.”

 Principle 15 – The search should guarantee respect for human dignity